 By 1914, the monastery had 97 nuns, both aristocrats and commoners.
 Strengthened by their rule of prayer and worship, they expanded their work, sustaining many desperate people in the terrible slums of Moscow.
 They also invited poor, exhausted shopgirls to gatherings at the monastery, treating the young women as honored guests.

 But innocent people doing needed work that threatened nobody wouldn't escape the revolutionary madness that had seized Russia.
 On Bright Tuesday in 1918, the Bolsheviks arrested Grand Duchess Elizabeth, nun Barbara, and another nun named Catherine.
 They were taken by train to the town of Alapaevsk, where they were confined in a school building.
 The women spent their days working in a garden, taking brief walks, and praying intensely, always under the strict surveillance of rough guards who enjoyed imposing more and more privations on them.

 Barbara and Catherine were taken to another town.
 Their brutish captors replied to their tearful pleadings to be reunited with the abbess by refusing Catherine's request completely and telling Barbara, "You can be with that other nun if you sign an agreement to die with her."

 Saint Barbara and Saint Elizabeth were indeed of one mind and one judgment.
 Elizabeth, offered sanctuary by other European royals, had refused to abandon Russia and the Orthodox faith.
 Barbara would also be true to her faith, and to her friend.
 She replied, "I agree to give you the requested signature, not only in ink, but if necessary in my own blood."

-The closing words of this passage reflect the difference between Barbara and the astounded captors who expected her to save her own life: "For the word of the cross is folly to those who are perishing, but to us who are being saved it is the power of God."
+The words of the verses in I Corinthians reflect the difference between Barbara and the astounded captors who expected her to save her own life: "For the word of the cross is folly to those who are perishing, but to us who are being saved it is the power of God."